 Controlled handling of assets during transport and processing

-If your organization needs policy-aligned IT disposal, chain of custody provides the foundation.
+If your organization needs policy-aligned IT retirement, chain of custody provides the foundation.
+This is also where the page should send users into stronger supporting services like asset tracking and online reporting.

 Compliance is strongly connected to data security.
 If your organization follows a sanitization standard or internal data destruction policy, your ITAD workflow must support it consistently.